kercre123/victor/README.md

 Welcome to `victor`.
 This is the home of the Anki Vector robot's source code.
 Original README: [README-orig.md](/README-orig.md)

+## Branches

+Branches where I am doing work:

+- `actual-picovoice`
+  -  Implementation of Picovoice Porcupine v1.3.0 as a wake word engine.
+The wake word in this one, by default, is "bumblebee".
+You can't implement a custom one.
+It is free and doesn't need an access key.
+- `actual-picovoice-3.0`
+  -  Picovoice Porcupine v3.0.0 (latest) as a wake word engine.
+The wake word is "Hey Vector" and you can implement any custom one, but it requires a Picovoice access key.
+More details are in that branch's README.
+- `vosk`
+  - Vosk as a wake word engine.
+Uses a lot of RAM, but the wake word can be whatever word you want, and no access key is required as Vosk is open-source software.

 ## Building

  - Prereqs: Make sure you have `docker` and `git-lfs` installed.
 You need a Linux machine.
 WSL should work. macOS may work???